 What about actually eating on the plane?
 Can you easily order a gluten free meal?

-The flight to America, when I went, involved being woken at very regular intervals to be offered more and more mostly wheat based and dairy stuffed food, very little of which I could eat.
+My flight to America involved being woken at very regular intervals to be offered more and more mostly wheat based and dairy stuffed food, very little of which I could eat.
 This was a while ago, before I became more savvy about asking for a safe meal.
-I seem to remember a cuppa soup was the hightlight of my flight back then, from one of the flight attendants own handbags!
+I seem to remember a cuppa soup was the highlight of my flight back then, supplied from one of the flight attendants own handbags!
 I just didn’t eat the food and was grateful for oatcakes and safe snack bars.

 I was just wondering what kind of treatment you people out there with assorted allergies have received from airlines and how you got on with the food?
 Having been diagnosed by my homeopath to have intolerances to everything in the gluten group earlier this year, (after my GP said I was fine!), it suddenly occurred to me that holidays and even getting there would be more problematic in the future.